lean-dojo/LeanDojo/docs/source/user-guide.rst

 There are two steps to run LeanDojo without Docker:

-* See you can follow the CMake instructions to `build Lean from source <https://github.com/leanprover-community/lean/blob/master/doc/make/index.md#generic-build-instructions>`_.
+* See you can follow the CMake instructions to build `Lean 3 <https://github.com/leanprover-community/lean/blob/master/doc/make/index.md#generic-build-instructions>`_ or `Lean 4 <https://leanprover.github.io/lean4/doc/make/index.html>`_ from source.
 Resolve any dependency issues.
 * When running LeanDojo, always set the :code:`CONTAINER` environment variable to :code:`native`.